jbertoni/Rustics/README.md

 "Lonely", the title printed will be "Everything ==> Lonely".

-Statistics and sets can be deleted, but the code uses simple algorithms that are linear in the number of elements of a set to do searching for items to be deleted, so sets with a very high number of subsets or statistics can require a long time to process a deletion.
+Statistics and sets can be deleted, but the code uses simple algorithms that are linear in the number of elements of the parent set, so sets with a very high number of subsets or statistics can require a long time to process a deletion.